neoforged/Documentation/docs/worldgen/biomemodifier.md

 :::warning
 Care should be taken when adding vanilla `PlacedFeature`s to biomes, as doing so may cause what is known as a feature cycle violation (two biomes having the same two features in their feature lists, but in different orders within the same `GenerationStep`), leading to a crash.
 For similar reasons, you should not use the same `PlacedFeature` in more than one biome modifier.

 Vanilla `PlacedFeature`s can be referenced in biome JSONs or added via biome modifiers, but should not be used in both.
-If you still need to add them this way, making a copy of the vanilla `PlacedFeature` is the easiest solution to avoid these problems.
+If you still need to add them this way, making a copy of the vanilla `PlacedFeature` under your own namespace is the easiest solution to avoid these problems.
 :::

 ### Remove Features